openstack-archive/tripleo-docs/deploy-guide/source/deployment/container_image_prepare.rst

 - As part of a development workflow where local changes need to be deployed for testing and development
-- When changes need to be deployed but are not available through an image build pipeline (proprietry addons, emergency fixes)
+- When changes need to be deployed but are not available through an image build pipeline (proprietary addons, emergency fixes)

 The modification is done by invoking an ansible role on each image which needs to be modified.
 The role takes a source image, makes the requested changes,